Q. Where can I test?

 A. If there is a technical software issue during exam delivery, the Proctor will contact you via phone or through chat/VoIP using the OnVUE software.
 If there is an issue after exam delivery, please contact Pearson VUE and have the Case Report number provided by your Proctor available.

 Q. What other important information do I need to know?

-- Once you begin testing, you will not be able to leave the room or move out of the view of the Proctor once the exam begins.
+- Once the exam begins, you will not be able to leave the room or move out of the view of the Proctor.

 - By taking this exam, you acknowledge that the Proctor will continuously monitor you by video and audio while you take your exam, and you acknowledge and consent to audio and video recording of your face, voice, the physical room where you are seated, and the location during exam delivery.
 You recognize that you have no right to privacy at your current location during exam delivery and that you waive any and all claims asserting a right to privacy.
 If you do not wish to be recorded (either by video or audio), please notify the proctor immediately of your intent not to proceed with the exam.